ITT-26/assignment-07-pointing-martina-patrick/README.md

 Q can be used to quit but only when using -c True, otherwise you can use Ctrl-C.
 If no hand is detected the cursor will be controlled by the mouse as is usual

+# Task 2, 3 and 4

+# Task 5

+## Method

+Here will be some lines about the study procedure. why this order of conditions etc

+## Procedure

+Here some lines about how the study went

+## Results

+Results go here and will link to a jupyter notebook that I will create

+## Discussion

+Interpretation of results goes here

+## Problems

+### Issues with the Method

+Balancing is basically non existent lmao

+### Issues with implementation

+The hand detector cou use some additional smoothing and maybe some code to reduce jitter and other smaller problems.
+However, since the detector works pretty decently for the most part this was skipped due to time constraints.